docbull/hyperledger-fabric-gossipsub/fabric/docs/source/test_network.md

 After you have downloaded the Hyperledger Fabric Docker images and samples, you can deploy a test network by using scripts that are provided in the `fabric-samples` repository.
-You can use the test network to learn about Fabric by running nodes on your local machine.
-More experienced developers can use the network to test their smart contracts and applications.
-The network is meant to be used only as a tool for education and testing.
-It should not be used as a template for deploying a production network.
-The test network is being introduced in Fabric v2.0 as the long term replacement for the `first-network` sample.
+The test network is provided for learning about Fabric by running nodes on your local machine.
+Developers can use the network to test their smart contracts and applications.
+The network is meant to be used only as a tool for education and testing and not as a model for how to set up a network.
+In general, modifications to the scripts are discouraged and could break the network.
+It is based on a limited configuration that should not be used as a template for deploying a production network:
+- It includes two peer organizations and an ordering organization.
+- For simplicity, a single node Raft ordering service is configured.
+- To reduce complexity, a TLS Certificate Authority (CA) is not deployed.
+All certificates are issued by the root CAs.

-The sample network deploys a Fabric network with Docker Compose.
-Because the nodes are isolated within a Docker Compose network, the test network is not configured to connect to other running fabric nodes.
+- The sample network deploys a Fabric network with Docker Compose.
+Because the nodes are isolated within a Docker Compose network, the test network is not configured to connect to other running Fabric nodes.

+To learn how to use Fabric in production, see [Deploying a production network](deployment_guide_overview.html).

 **Note:** These instructions have been verified to work against the latest stable Docker images and the pre-compiled setup utilities within the